INCYDE-GmbH/attackgraphs/README.md

 ## Viewing and Editing

+The graphs have been exported to PNG for your convenience.
-To view or edit the files, Draw.io is required which is freely available:
+To view or edit the source files, Draw.io is required which is freely available:

 - Desktop Version: https://diagrams.net
 - Browser Version: https://app.diagrams.net